astropy/regions/docs/getting_started.rst

 `~astropy.wcs.WCS`) must be specified, along with a specification of whether or not boundary distortions should be included.
-These distortions (implemented through discrete boundary sampling) capture the impact of the spherical-to-planar (or vice versa) projection.
+These distortions (implemented through discrete boundary sampling) capture the impact of the spherical-to-planar (or vice versa) projection described by the WCS.
 However, it is possible to ignore these distortions (e.g., transforming a spherical circle to a planar circle).

 Spherical sky regions are created using celestial coordinates (as `~astropy.coordinates.SkyCoord`) and angular distances,